 Not to worry, we’ll scale up later, soothes the techno-managerial elite.
 Later on, presses the happy-talk, we’ll relax assumptions and add realism.
-Don’t bother your wee heads with all those quibbles; we already know how to reduce inequality (just give ‘em cash!), overpopulation (just don’t have babies!) and save the environment (just don’t cut down the trees!).
-So much of this suffocates in its own fat of “stop thinking about uncertainty and get on with what needs to be done!”
-This time it’s different, they say; we know what we’re doing, they promise.
-Leave complications to the academics.
+Don’t bother yourselves with quibbles; we know how to reduce inequality (just give them a Universal Basic Income!), overpopulation (just don’t have babies!) and save the environment (just don’t cut down the trees!).
+So much of these just-this suffocate in their own fat of “stop thinking about the uncertainties and get on with it!”
+This time it’s different, they insist; we really do know where to start, they insist.
+They insist: Just leave the complications to academia.

 A war?
 Not to worry, economists tell us, it only amounts to some 1% of national income.
 Lost $350 million in one quarter?
 Not to worry, that’s small beer when compared to the university’s endowment of $30 billion.
 Lost over $5 billion in trades?
 Little more than a flesh wound when compared to all the firm’s profits and assets.
 Government is predicted never to have a budget surplus again because of financial crises?
 Not to worry, there’s no need to balance the budget if the country’s nominal GDP normally grows at 5 percent per annum.